 Minnesotans can enroll in health insurance coverage outside of the MNsure marketplace, but doing this prevents access to financial help such as tax credits, low-cost or no-cost coverage.
 Only by enrolling through MNsure can consumers get access to financial help.

 Most Americans are required to have health insurance under the Affordable Care Act.
 Learn about exemptions here.

 If you are not exempt and you choose to remain uninsured, you could face a tax penalty.
 Learn about the penalty here.

 Yes.
 It is protected by state and federal laws, rules and regulations related to storage, collection, use and dissemination of private or confidential information.
 Beyond the necessity to comply with applicable laws, MNsure takes the obligation to keep personal information private very seriously.
 All privacy requirements have been entered into the IT system, and security measures are an integral part of the business operations culture.
 Our personnel are able to access only the information that is necessary for them to perform their job.

 Insurance costs are set by the individual health insurance companies and depend on a variety of factors including your estimated income for the coverage year, your ZIP code, your household size and your age.

 Yes.
 Many agents and brokers across the state are partnering with MNsure and are able to help you choose the best health insurance product for your needs.
 In addition, many community organizations across the state have navigators who can assist you with enrollment.
 Find a MNsure-certified assister.

 Absolutely.
 No insurer can deny you or charge you more based on health status, either through the MNsure marketplace or the general market.
 See more about consumer protections through the Affordable Care Act here.

-Find a MNsure assister (navigator, broker or agent) in your area for free, in-person assistance.
+Find free local help from a MNsure-certified assister.
 They can guide you through each step of your application and enrollment.